All About Amanda Bananas, Hoboken’s Famous Banana Ice Cream Truck

 amanda banana 5

-Recently, Steve and Amanda were asked to travel to Osaka, Japan to participate in the Hankyu World Fair, where they set up a pop-up Amanda Bananas shop.
+In 2019, Steve and Amanda were asked to travel to Osaka, Japan, to participate in the Hankyu World Fair, where they set up a pop-up Amanda Bananas shop.
 They set up shop for two weeks in Japan and had an incredible experience sharing their ice cream with the people of Japan.
 It was a huge hit, too.
-We aren’t surprised.
+(And we aren’t surprised.)

 Amanda Bananas + Its Hoboken Family